Scotland: A Legacy of Cultural Achievement I & II

 DECORATIVE ARTS TRUST STUDY TRIP ABROAD

-As Scottish poet Robert Burns penned in 1788, Scotland is steeped in auld lang syne.
-The Scots’ distinctive national identity of dress, customs, and dialect distilled through centuries of hard-fought battles alongside with tremendous feats in medicine, economics, literature and the arts.
-Upon this beautiful and often rugged landscape, the Scots wrought exceptional decorative and fine arts, architecture, and gardens that will rival the sites included in our fall 2016 Study Trip to Yorkshire.
-Participants will enjoy the contributions of Scottish curators and decorative arts historians throughout the tour.
+As Scottish poet Robert Burns penned in 1788, Scotland is steeped in auld lang syne, a distinctive national identity of dress, customs, and dialect distilled through centuries of hard fought battles alongside with tremendous feats in medicine, economics, literature and the arts.
+Upon this beautiful and often rugged landscape, Scots wrought exceptional decorative and fine arts, architecture, and gardens that will rival the sites included in our fall 2016 Study Trip to Yorkshire.
+In addition to the impeccable guidance of Frances Roxburgh at Specialtours, participants will also benefit from the insight and camaraderie of Trust Governors Helen Scott Reed, Alexandra Kirtley, and Robert Leath.
+The latter two have conducted extensive research on the connections of Scottish and American cabinetmakers working in the American colonies.
+Participants will also enjoy the contributions of Scottish curators and decorative arts historians throughout the tour.

 ITINERARY (subject to amendment)

-We depart Edinburgh for the Borders, stopping first at Arniston, a Palladian mansion built for the Dundas family by William and John Adam, containing intricate stucco work, beautiful portraits by Scottish artist Henry Raeburn, and period furniture.
-Charlotte More Nisbett welcomes us for a private lunch and tour of The Drum, a William Adam dwelling and the seat of the Lords Somerville, followed by an afternoon stop at Mertoun with the privilege of an exclusive viewing of the Duke of Sutherland’s magnificent collection of paintings.
-Our day concludes upon arrival at The Roxburghe, a charming country house hotel situated along the River Tweed within the unspoiled Borders countryside.
+While transitioning from the environs of Edinburgh to the Borderlands, our first stop is Arniston, a Palladian mansion built for the Dundas family by William and John Adam, containing intricate stucco work, beautiful portraits by Scottish artist Henry Raeburn, and period furniture.
+Charlotte More Nisbett welcomes us for a private lunch and tour of The Drum, another William Adam dwelling and the seat of the Lords Somerville, followed by an afternoon stop at Mertoun with the privilege of an exclusive viewing of the Duke of Sutherland’s magnificent collection of paintings.
+Our day concludes upon arrival at the charming boutique Roxburghe Hotel situated along the River Tweed within unspoiled Borderlands countryside.
 A gourmet dinner awaits us in the Conservatory.

 B, L, D included

-Our exploration of the Borders commences with a tour of Bowhill, a vast house dating primarily from 1812 and home to numerous treasures, including 18th-century hand-painted Chinese wallpapers.
-Traquair House is steeped in history as Scotland’s oldest continuously inhabited house and features a renowned textile collection and equally heralded brewery, whose wares we sample during lunch.
+The day begins with an exciting private visit to one of Robert Adam’s greatest extant homes, Mellerstain, which illustrates the architect’s all-encompassing neoclassical style with exquisite aplomb, including complementing designs for furniture, plasterwork, and carpets.
+Traquair House is steeped in history as Scotland’s oldest continually inhabited house and features a renowned textile collection and equally heralded brewery, whose wares we sample during our lunchtime visit.
 Sir Walter Scott created the Scottish baronial style at his nearby house, Abbotsford, where the romance of his famous novels come to life.
 Returning to the Roxburghe for dinner, we pass the evocative Melrose Abbey ruins, typical of the great Catholic monasteries destroyed by border warfare.